dillan-py/pihole-dnscrypt-pivpn/setup.md

 > **The socket handles it.**

 ## Step X: DDNS from FreeDNS
-Ensure not to use it here to your loopback - common mistake /etc/hosts
+Do not point your DDNS hostname to 127.0.0.1 or ::1.
+This must point to your public IP.
+/etc/hosts

 # Create updater